Is The Trump Rally Over?

 The precious press conference time was spent instead talking about Russian interference in the election, and trying to get an obnoxious CNN reporter to shut up.
 No wonder that we did not get any direction on the economy.

 I can still remember the day when the media reported the news, and not non-stop political propaganda.
-People ask me what I think about President-elect Trump.
-I tell them that I hope that he will be the best President that we ever had.
+People ask me what I think about president-elect Trump.
+I tell them that I hope that he will be the best president that we ever had.
 I wished the same for President Obama.

 In order to keep up with the entitlements that our government has promised, it needs to grow at a pace faster than 2.5%.
 After all, entitlements have been growing by an average of 9% per year.
 Basic math dictates that something has to give at some point.

-Here is what former Fed Chairman, Alan Greenspan has had to say about this current situation:
+Here is what former Fed Chairman Alan Greenspan has had to say about this current situation:

 Former Federal Reserve Chairman Alan Greenspan warned that U.S. economic growth has essentially stalled in the last half-decade under President Barack Obama.